-This is my review for C H Clepitt’s I Wore Heels to the Apoalypse, which I give 5 stars to.
+This is a book review of I Wore Heels to the Apocalypse by C.H.
+Clepitt, which I gave 5 stars to.

 Is anyone truly prepared for the apocalypse?
 Well, Kerry certainly isn’t, and she fairly quickly discovers that looking sharp in a business suit and heels is not going to help anyone when there’s an apocalypse, with possible zombies!